ModernStats/BrainStorming/README.md

 * How should we build the mind map on http://coggle.it for data visualization?
     + Which things do we include?
     + When do we add them for students to see?
 After?
 Before?
 During?
+* Adding in review exercises and learning checks throughout the book seems to be a good idea.
+   How frequently do we have them?